 She said when her kids were younger, she brought them to the polls.
 However, she has never waited as long as she did today.

-The private school Maure used to be a teacher at never closed on Election Day, but she said it was never a problem, as she would vote after school hours.
-But for parents or caregivers, having school off can pose challenges.
+The private school Maure used to be a teacher at never closed on Election Day, but she said it was never a problem, as she’d vote after school hours.
+She said no school and lack of childcare is difficult for many as it makes it trickier to fit voting into their schedule.

-“It’s so important, and I think they (parents) have to maybe take on the extra burden to make sure that this happens,” Maure said.
+“It’s so important, and I think (parents) have to maybe take on the extra burden to make sure that this happens,” Maure said.
 “But it wouldn’t be a problem if it was a national holiday.”

-Eskin is a lawyer and said her company knows how important voting is, and while they don’t have the day off, anyone can take time off throughout the day to go vote.
+Lehigh parent Marla Eskin is a lawyer and said her company knows how important voting is, and while they don’t have the day off, anyone can take time off throughout the day to go vote.

 She used to live in Delaware County, Pennsylvania and said in the 30 years she’s been voting in the Lehigh Valley, the lines have never been as long as today.